bbux-dev/datacraft/docs/FIELDSPECS.md

 ## Field Spec Structure
-There are two types of Field Specs, one is the full format that is valid for all types, and the other is the shorthand for values types only.
+There are several different ways to define a spec.
+There is the full spec format and a variety of short hand notations.

 ### The full format.
 The only required element is type.
 Each Type Handler requires different pieces of information.
 See the Field Type reference